hijonathan/PartnerDocs/preview.md

 #### Events

-- `navigate({location})` - The user has navigated to a new page by following a link, entering a URL manually, or through JS on the previewed page.
+- `navigate` - The user has navigated to a new page by following a link, entering a URL manually, or through JS on the previewed page.
 This event also fires after the initial page load.
 - `load` - The preview has been loaded
 - `error` - An error has occured during preview loading.
 We will show an error message, but error information